Saksham-Chaurasia/CapstoneProject-RideSharing/README.md

 3. checking missing values in column

 # Ubuntu owner permission in code direct implementation
-# :earned about Power Bi many to many relationship problem how to correct it, from the root cause
+# Learned about Power Bi many to many relationship problem how to correct it, from the root cause
 # Many more ...
 # PPT proof of photos of airflow and services only pictures
 https://www.canva.com/design/DAFuO1ppGsk/rOlKlXyWmcjTPwC9Wc-2Jg/edit?utm_content=DAFuO1ppGsk&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton